wildlyinaccurate/wildlyinaccurate.github.io/_posts/2014-03-10-what-makes-code-readable.md

 {% responsive_image path: assets/legibility-readability-comprehension.png alt: "Legibility - Readability - Comprehension" %}

 At the lowest level is legibility.
-This is how easily individual characters can be distinguished from each other, and can usually be boiled down to the choice of font, as well as the foreground &amp; background colours.
+This is how easily individual characters can be distinguished from each other, and can usually be boiled down to the choice of font, as well as the foreground & background colours.

 At the highest level is comprehension, which is the ease in which a block of code can be fully understood.
 Decomposition, naming conventions and comments are just a few of the many ways to improve comprehension.